bbarcesaj125/imgdb/README.md

 `Imgdb` is a play on the **IMDb** acronym.
-Since, the application can also download movie posters, I added the **g** to **IMDb** to get a name that is both closer to **IMDb** while also representing of one of the main application's functionalities at the same time.
+Since, the application can also download movie posters, I added the **g** to **IMDb** to get a name that is both closer to **IMDb** while also representing one of the main application's functionalities at the same time.
 The idea behind `Imgdb` is to create a simple command line application that fetches information about a specific title (e.g., movie or series) from IMDb